sjcsoftware/rateit/README.md

 **Rate your music.
 Own your taste.**

 RateIt is a macOS desktop app for rating and cataloguing every album you listen to.

-Search any album from Spotify, rate it track-by-track and across five quality dimensions, and build a personal library that reflects your actual taste — no account, no cloud, no subscription.
+Search any album from Spotify, rate it track-by-track and across five quality criteria (or your own!), and build a personal library that reflects your actual taste — no cloud, no subscription.
 Everything lives locally on your Mac.

 ![Main](screenshots/Main.png)
 ![Search](screenshots/Search.png)